 \section{Introduction}

 Measuring statistical association and dependence between random variables is a broad topic in statistics with a long history.
-The most popular and widely used measure of association is the linear correlation coefficient, or the Pearson correlation coefficient (denoted by $\rho$), which represents the covariance between two random variables scaled by the product of their standard deviations.
-Pearson's correlation naturally appears in many statistical and econometric frameworks such as linear regression, multivariate GARCH models, or network analysis.
-In financial econometrics literature, correlations play a critical role in risk management, hedging, optimal portfolio allocation, analysis of systemic risk, etc.
+The most popular and widely used measure of association is the linear correlation coefficient (denoted by $\rho$), which naturally emerges in many statistical and econometric frameworks such as linear regression, multivariate GARCH models, or network analysis.
+In the financial econometrics literature, correlations play a critical role in risk management, hedging, optimal portfolio allocation, the analysis of systemic risk, etc.

-Both estimation and inference for correlations are practically challenging, especially in the settings where the sample size is limited.
+Both estimation and inference for correlations are practically challenging, especially in settings where the sample size is limited.
 For example, under sufficiently mild assumptions, the well-known sample correlation estimator ($\hat{\rho}$) is a consistent estimator of $\rho$.
 Although it is an efficient estimator when observations are independent and normally distributed, its variance is inflated in the presence of heavy-tailed data, and the estimator remains notoriously sensitive to outliers.
-In addition, the finite sample distribution of $\hat{\rho}$ converges very slowly to the asymptotic limit with both the shape and spread often strongly depend on the properties of underlying data.
+In addition, the finite sample distribution of $\hat{\rho}$ converges very slowly to its asymptotic limit, with both the shape and the spread often depending strongly on the properties of the underlying data.
 As a result, potential distortions in both the central tendency and the sampling distribution of $\hat{\rho}$ undermine robust estimation of the correlation coefficient and complicate statistical inference.